Agegraphic dark energy from entropy of the anti-de Sitter black hole

-From Tab.~\ref{Tab1}, it is observed that point $P_{1}$ is unstable, $P_{3}$ is stable, and the other points are saddle points.
-We have plotted the phase diagram with critical points and evolutionary trajectories in Fig.~\ref{Fig5}; the left panel displays the $(\Omega_{m}$, $\Omega_{de}$, $\xi$) space configuration, while the right panel shows the projection onto the ($\Omega_{m}$, $\Omega_{de}$) plane.
-According to the stability of these critical points in Tab.~\ref{Tab1} and Fig.~\ref{Fig5}, we can see that the universe will eventually evolve into the ADEADS dominated late-time acceleration epoch, which can mimic the cosmological constant.
-If the universe initially evolves from the radiation dominated epoch $(P_{1})$, it can transition into the pressureless matter dominated epoch $(P_{2})$, and ultimately enter the ADEADS dominated late-time acceleration epoch $(P_{3})$; this scenario comprehensively describes the whole evolution trajectory of the universe and is graphically presented by the red curves in Fig.~\ref{Fig5}.
+Table~\ref{Tab1} further indicates that $P_{1}$ is unstable, $P_{3}$ is stable, and the others act as saddle points.
+We have plotted the phase diagram with critical points and evolutionary trajectories in Figure~\ref{Fig5}; the left panel displays the $(\Omega_{m}$, $\Omega_{de}$, $\xi$) space configuration, while the right panel shows the projection onto the ($\Omega_{m}$, $\Omega_{de}$) plane.
+The stability analysis of critical points presented in Table~\ref{Tab1} and Figure~\ref{Fig5} indicates that the universe will ultimately enter a late-time acceleration epoch dominated by ADEADS, effectively emulating the cosmological constant.
+If the universe initially evolves from the radiation-dominated epoch $(P_{1})$, it can shift to the pressureless matter-dominated epoch $(P_{2})$, eventually entering the late-time acceleration era dominated by ADEADS $(P_{3})$; this scenario comprehensively describes the whole evolution trajectory of the universe and is graphically presented by the red curves \mbox{in Figure~\ref{Fig5}.}

-From Fig.~\ref{Fig5}, we can see that there exist three important critical points $P_{1},P_{2},P_{3}$ which describe the entire evolution of the universe and are located on the $\xi=0$ plane.
-To intuitively investigate the dynamics of these points, the phase diagram of ($\Omega_{m}$, $\Omega_{de}$) on the $\xi=0$ plane is shown in Fig.~\ref{Fig6}, which is plotted for $b^{2}=0.2$; the variation of $b^{2}$ will have no impact on the dynamic behavior of this system.
-Thus, this model is suitable for describing the entire evolutionary history of the universe, and the universe will eventually evolve into an epoch characterized by the cosmological constant $\Lambda$ since ADEADS can behave as the cosmological constant at the late-time evolution.
+From Figure~\ref{Fig5}, we can see that three important critical points ($P_{1},P_{2},P_{3}$) exist, which describe the entire evolution of the universe and are located on the $\xi=0$ plane.
+To intuitively investigate the dynamics of these points, the phase diagram of ($\Omega_{m}$, $\Omega_{de}$) on the $\xi=0$ plane is shown in Figure~\ref{Fig6}, which is plotted for $b^{2}=0.2$; the variation in $b^{2}$ will have no impact on the dynamic behavior of this system.
+In this figure, the red curve uses the Planck 2018 results as the initial conditions, and the black curve uses our best-fit values.
+The magenta dots mark the current values from the best-fit values, while the purple dots mark those from the Planck 2018 results.
+Thus, this model is suitable for describing the universe's evolution, and the universe will ultimately enter into a phase described by the cosmological constant $\Lambda$ since ADEADS can exhibit cosmological constant behavior during late-time cosmic expansion.

-\section{Statefinder analysis}
+\section{Statefinder Analysis}